π Table of Contents

 Pricing varies, but for most carriers it's typically $20-$75 for the filing.

-We help new carriers get authority, file compliance paperwork, and stay moving without the usual bureaucratic nonsense.
+We help new carriers get MC authority, USDOT, BOC-3, UCR, and startup compliance handled without the usual bureaucratic jump scares.

 Common BOC-3 scams (what to avoid)

-- "BOC-3 subscription" - you don't need ongoing monthly monitoring for a basic filing.
+- "BOC-3 subscription"- you don't need ongoing monthly monitoring for a basic filing.

-- Upsells disguised as requirements - "compliance package," "DOT certificate," "required binder," etc.
+- Upsells disguised as requirements- "compliance package," "DOT certificate," "required binder," etc.

-- Scare emails pretending to be government agencies telling you you're "non-compliant" and must pay today.
+- Scare emailspretending to be government agencies telling you you're "non-compliant" and must pay today.

 What you actually need